Marinus Klasen

 Run these commands:

-git clone https://github.com/mklasen/halcyon.gitcd halcyon/
+git clone https://github.com/mklasen/halcyon.git

 docker-compose up